AxelThevenot/dbt-assertions/README.md

 #### Custom column name

-If `errors` column is not a naming convention you like, you can still opt for a column name you choose and the macro will still work with the `from_colum` argument.
+If `exceptions` column is not a naming convention you like, you can still opt for a column name you choose and the macro will still work with the `from_colum` argument.

 You can also play with multiple columns.